DelroyGayle/manx-airlines-booking-system-pp4-version2/README.md

 2. The Principal Passenger's First Name.
 3. The Principal Passenger's Last Name.

-In order to retrieve any Booking for *Viewing and Updating* the user must *Search* for the Booking using the designated Search Box.
+In order to retrieve any Booking for *Viewing and Updating* the user must *Search* for the Booking<br> using the designated Search Box.
 <details>
    <summary>
       Home Page